 The diet itself is a low-carb, high-fat diet that involves extreme reduction of carbohydrate consumption and replacing it with fat, up to a concentration of 70%-80% of calories from fat.
 There is no one standard ketogenic diet, and different ratios of nutrients have been used in so-called keto diets.
 All have in common the reduction of carbohydrates and an increase in fat along with a moderate amount of protein.

 The reduction in carbohydrates deprives the body of glucose and causes a metabolic state known as ketosis, due to the accumulation of molecules known as ketones in the bloodstream.
-Ketones are produced from fat when the body burns stored fat for energy after glucose has been depleted or in situations in which there is inadequate insulin present for glucose to be used as energy.
+Ketones consist of acetoacetate, acetone, and beta-hydroxybutyrate and form in the liver from long- and medium-chain fatty acids when the body burns stored fat for energy after glucose is depleted or in situations in which there is inadequate insulin present for glucose to be used as energy.
 In addition to seizure disorders, ketogenic diets have been tested in the management of some people with other conditions including diabetes, cancer, polycystic ovary syndrome, and Alzheimer's disease.

 Further, the "keto diet" has gained attention as a potential weight loss tool.
 Its proponents argue that a carefully controlled ketogenic diet can avoid the dangers of ketoacidosis and be an effective way to lose weight.